 Alternative 3: Extend the separate management of the federal for-hire and private angling components of the recreational sector.
 This amendment could apply to both components.
 The recreational sector ACL will be divided into regional ACLs using the allocation selected in Action 6.
-The regional ACLs will be further divided into regional component ACLs (i.e., apply the allocation formula established through Amendment 40 to the region's average proportion of landings by each component).
-A region may manage both components or may opt to manage the private angling component only.
+The regional ACLs will be further divided into regional component ACLs (i.e., apply the allocation formula established through Amendment 40 to the region's average proportion of landings by each component only.
 If managing the private angling component only, the region's for-hire component ACL would become part of the federal for-hire component ACL.